Between forest and alp Tyrolean Lech Nature Park

 Nature Park House

-If you drive upstream from the Reutte Nature Park region, you will discover a striking wooden structure on a bridge over the Lech in Elmen near the main road - the Klimmbrücke Nature Park House.
+If you drive upstream from the Reutte Nature Park Region, you will discover a striking wooden structure on a bridge over the Lech in Elmen near the main road - the Klimmbrücke Nature Park House.
 Thus, the last wild river of the Northern Alps remains the main player in the nature park, even in the choice of location.
 On the Klimmbrücke, with a fantastic view of the Tyrolean Lech and the surrounding peaks of the Allgäu and Lechtal Alps, the nature park house is an information point and starting point for nature tours.

 Birdwatching tower

-Lake Riedener
+Lake Rieden

-Only a few meters away from the small village of Rieden in the Reutte Nature Park region lies the idyllic Rieden Lake in the forest.
+Only a few meters away from the small village of Rieden in the Reutte Nature Park Region lies the idyllic Lake Rieden in the forest.

 Celtic Tree Circle